If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 And my vacation never became the same again.

-Always away
+Always ashore

 The number one reason why I wanted to refuse the promotion was that I was not ready.